ObbieOnOblivion/Toyota-Supra-tuning/README.md

 # How to run
 Click on the RunApp.py module.
 Then uncomment the dunder name == main code that fits your liking.
+The code that runs the use_screen() method is the application.